 The Executives on Campus [EOC] program at Baruch College connects undergraduate and graduate students with executive mentors who guide and develop their networking, interviewing, and other essential business etiquette skills to make Baruch students competitive in today’s job market.

 Academic Year-Long Mentoring Program

 The Academic Year-Long Mentoring Program is EOC’s cornerstone initiative.
-This program serves juniors and graduate students from all three Baruch Schools: the School of Public Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
-The Academic Year-Long Program helps mentees define and achieve their career goals by providing mentors to support, counsel and serve as role models for the mentees.
+This program serves juniors and graduate students from all three Baruch Schools: the Marxe School of Public and International Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
+The Academic Year-Long Program helps mentees define and achieve their career goals by providing mentors to support, counsel, and serve as role models for the mentees.
 The Academic Year-Long Program runs from September through May of the academic year.

 Zicklin Undergraduate Honors Program

 The Zick Undergraduate Honors Program [ZUHP] features an advanced multidisciplinary curriculum aimed at the brightest students in the Zicklin School of Business.
 Serving students of all majors, ZUHP strives to develop exceptional critical thinking and communication skills and to produce polished professionals who are well positioned to compete in today’s complex business world.
 A key feature of ZUHP is its partnership with EOC to provide mentoring for these students.
 The program commitment is 3-4 semesters.
 Mentors and mentees must dedicate at least one hour per month for in-person meetings.